JushaDann/sadl_parsing/README.md

 ## Usage
  Firstly, create a Uint8List from the raw data you got from scanning the PDF417 barcode.
- You can then call the tool to parse and decrypt the data
+ You can then call the tool to parse and decrypt the data.

+ All data is kept in a class called DriversLicense.

+DrivingLicense? drivingLicense;

 try {